snwfdhmp/git-ls/README.md

 # Contributing

-⭐️ Leave a start to support !
+⭐️ Leaving a star is a great way to support !

-PR/Issues are open
+📭 PR/Issues are open.
+Send your PR or your feature request